cressidagp/tdbtoarc/README.md

 2. Run all files inside scripts folder or run install tool.

-3. Excecute remove_tdb_tables.sql
+3. Execute remove_tdb_tables.sql

-4. Excecute add_arc_world_structure.sql, it would be logeable at this point.
+4. Execute add_arc_world_structure.sql, it would be logeable at this point.

 5. Apply hotfixes in order.
 Additional notes on each file.